 The generators and the seabed cabling within the site and onshore might produce electromagnetic fields affecting compasses and other navigation systems.

-Relevant information concerning applications for safety zones under SI 2007 No 1948 “The Electricity (Offshore Generating Stations) (Safety Zones) (Application Procedures and Control of Access) Regulations 2007” for a particular site during any point in its construction, extension, operation or decommissioning, should be specified in the Environmental Statement accompanying the development application.
-Specific DECC guidance is available for OREI applications.
-Information concerning retrospective applications for safety zones should be promulgated to MCA and other interested parties without delay.
+4.13 NRA – Assessment of Risk

+The above NRA data and evidence gathering will feed into understanding the base case densities and types of traffic and estimating the level of baseline risks without the OREI in place and inherent risks associated with the introduction of the OREI.
+The Methodology document (see Annex 1) requires a hazard log to be developed listing the hazards caused or changed by the OREI and a risk matrix to show the predicted baseline and inherent risks associated with each hazard.
+The risk matrix must also include residual risks to show the tolerability level of risk after risk mitigation measures have been implemented to reduce them to As Low as Reasonably Practicable (ALARP).

+4.14 NRA - Risk Mitigation

 a.
 Mitigation and safety measures will be applied to the OREI development appropriate to the level and type of risk determined during the Environmental Impact Assessment (EIA).
 The specific measures to be employed will be selected in consultation with the MCA’s Navigation Safety Branch and will be listed in the developer’s Environmental Statement (ES).
 These will be consistent with international standards contained in, for example, the Safety of Life at Sea Convention, 1974 (SOLAS) - Chapter V, IMO Resolutions A.572 (14) and Resolution A.671 (16) and could include any or all of the following: